Madeline Garrett Studio | Contemporary Fine Art

 My newest collage and paintings are now hanging at the Architectural Foundation of Santa Barbara in my solo show Industrial Strength.
 It took a massive amount of Industrial Strength to complete the show while focusing on this concept of industrial strength and what it means to my studio practice and ultimately the work that was accomplished.
 So I wrote an Industrial Strength artist statement to reflect the work.

 Industrial Strength connotes "extremely powerful, intense, durable, more concentrated than the standard brand."
 My newest work has been intensified with protests and prayers woven into multiple layers of hand-painted papers, stenciling, reduction techniques, and torn images from my archive of street photography.
 Chaotic urban environments with demolished walls, raw graffiti, and gritty patterns all make their way into Industrial Strength.
-My idea for Industrial Strength has been brewing for over 30 years, absorbing city images until it started to flow out of my fingertips in an orchestration of color and energy.
-I am fascinated by the volume of graffiti covering almost any surface – walls, fences, railings, train cars, utility boxes, dumpsters.
-There is something about the rhythm, | Live Your Dreams 12x12" mixed media collage on panel |

 the color, and the energy that speak so strongly to me.
 I admire the boldness of street artists to create something bursting with color when the walls and fences are otherwise concrete ugliness, and the bravery to have the vision and find a place to make their imprint by hanging from billboards and rooftops.
 I am not glorifying vandalism of personal property or hate tags between gangs – that is not ok with me – but beautifying old neglected walls has an astounding worthiness that makes the world a little brighter, which I think is a brilliant and brave thing to do